Skyline of Tokyo on a bright sunny day with in the background the snow capped top of Mount Fuji.

 What is geography?

-Geography is unique in bridging the social and natural sciences.
-Find out what makes it essential in understanding the world in which we live.
+It is unique in bridging the social and natural sciences, and essential in understanding the world in which we live.

-Human geography concerns the understanding of the dynamics of cultures, societies and economies, and physical geography concerns the understanding of the dynamics of landscapes and the environment.
+While human geography concerns the understanding of the dynamics of cultures, societies and economies, physical geography concerns the understanding of the dynamics of landscapes and the environment.

 Geography provides an ideal framework for relating other fields of knowledge.
 It is not surprising that those trained as geographers often contribute substantially to the applied management of resources and environments.